Social Icons

 Directed by Steven Quale

-Based on the same storyline like the previous prequels Final Destination 5 adds nothing new to the already known tale of:
+Based on the same storyline as the previous prequels, Final Destination 5 adds nothing new to the already known tale of:

-This movie coins the phrase “you’ve seen one, you’ve it all”, although the writers were more creative with the death scenes…more likely the plot that leads to the death scenes; Still final destination 5 lacks creativity, and all too predictable.
+This movie coins the phrase “you’ve seen one, you’ve seen it all,” although the writers were more creative with the death scenes—more likely, the plot that leads to the death scenes.
+Still, Final Destination 5 lacks creativity and is all too predictable.

-All other final destinations (except Final Destination 2) always have a tragic end where death wins including this one, giving us the idea that you can run as much as you want but death is still gonna catch ya.
+All other Final Destination movies (except Final Destination 2) always have a tragic end where death wins—including this one—giving us the idea that you can run as much as you want, but death is still gonna catch ya.

-For me if i get a premonition am about to die, i guess i will do the same as this our leads and try to make a get away.
+For me, if I get a premonition I’m about to die, I guess I’ll do the same as our leads and try to make a getaway.

 Hey!